bdionne/bitstore/Readme.md

 ### Building

-Bitstore is now much easier to build.
+Bitstore now makes use of rebar.
+The environment variable at the top of the `Makefile`

+    COUCHDB

+can be adjusted according;y.
 The modified [couchdb](http://github.com/bdionne/couchdb/tree/bitstore) branch now only has some small mods in Futon and the couch.js client libs to extend the APIs.
-For best results bitstore and couchdb should be installed at the same level in the file system, .eg.

-    ~/emacs/couchdb
-    ~/emacs/bitstore

-Bitcask is also needed:

-    ~/emacs/bitcask

-Bitcask is easy to build, just type make in the top level.
-You can modify the rebar.config to use git for a dependency bitcask needs (ebloom) if you don't have hg installed.
+All the erlang code extending couchdb is now included in bitstore.

+   make

+will pull the dependency `bitcask`

+    make config

-The changes to the couchdb config file that are needed are [here](http://github.com/bdionne/bitstore/blob/master/config/couch.ini) and can be added to local_dev.ini in couchdb/etc/couchdb.
-Bitstore now has a single top level make that builds both the indexer and ontylog, compiling the erlang into the ebin directory.
-The -I include option in the Makefile needs to specify the location of couchdb's header.
+will build the `trigrams` and copy the changes needed to configure couchdb into `COUCHDB/etc/couchdb/local_dev.ini'.
+The changes to the couchdb config file that are needed are [here](http://github.com/bdionne/bitstore/blob/master/config/couch.ini) and can be adjusted as needed.

-The hardest part is starting couch correctly with all the needed paths.

-    cd ~/emacs/couchdb

-    ERL_FLAGS="-sname couch@localhost -pa ../bitstore/ebin -pa ../bitcask/ebin -pa ../bitcask/deps/ebloom/ebin" ./utils/run -i

-Notice the command use relative paths to pick up files from the bitstore project.
+    make run

+will add the need erlang paths and start couchdb using `COUCHDB/utils/run -i' .
+This provides an interactive shell which can be useful for executing some of the indexer  or classifier commands directly.
 The -sname option is not required but it useful when using debug tools such as Distel in emacs.

 ### Opinions